sourcefuse/arc-saas/services/subscription-service/README.md

 ### Migrations

 The migrations required for this service can be copied from the service.
 You can customize or cherry-pick the migrations in the copied files according to your specific requirements and then apply them to the DB.

+ - copy the selected migration according to your need. we have provided the postgresql migration files.
+ - copy them in your application with directory migration/sql at root.
+ - add the below scripts to your applciation package.json

+    ```
+        "migrate:up": "db-migrate up --config database.json -m ./migrations",
+        "migrate:down": "db-migrate down --config database.json -m ./migrations",
+        "migrate:create": "db-migrate create --sql-file"
+    ```
+- do npm i db-migrate db-migrate-pg,

+if you are generating the application using [@sourceloop/cli](https://www.npmjs.com/package/@sourceloop/cli), then you can skip these configuration and and generate all the migration related configuration by providing the answering the prmpted question on running - sl microservice

 ## Database Schema